OMANOMNOM/CryExample/README.md

 4. In the Solutions panel (right side of screen) Right click Editor and click "Set as startup Project"
 5. Press CTRL+Shift+B to build the solution.
 6. Fianlly press F5 to load up the editor and see the components at work.
-7. All the demonstation code with within the project file is the soluiton panel (right hand side)

 ## Using ExampleEntities